The Top Causes of Blocked Drains and Their Simple Solutions

 1. Foreign objects

 Foreign objects such as food particles, hair, soap residue, and paper products can cause blocked drains.
-These materials stick together inside pipes forming a blockage that prevents water flow.
+These substances stick to pipes and block water flow.

 - Dispose of cooking oil in the trash and not down the drain

-- Avoid pouring leftover food debris or coffee grounds into the sink
+- Do not pour coffee grounds or leftover food into the sink

 - To prevent hair accumulation, install drain covers in bathtubs, sinks, and shower stalls